RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/simulation/isaac-sim-fundamentals.md

 env.close()
 ````

-## Environment Configs and Classes in Isaac Lab
+## Environment configs and classes in Isaac Lab

 Isaac Lab uses Python **dataclasses** decorated with `@configclass` to define every aspect of an environment in one place - the robot, the scene, the observations, the actions, the rewards, and the termination conditions.
-Understanding this config system is essential for building anything beyond a toy example.

-### The `@configclass` Decorator
+### The `@configclass` decorator

 Isaac Lab's config system is built on top of Python dataclasses.
 The `@configclass` decorator adds extra features like merging configs, overriding fields from YAML files, and printing a clean summary.
 Every config class in Isaac Lab uses it.